 Students who wish to withdraw from a program should discuss their decision and possible options with the program coordinator and the international student advisor.

-International students who voluntarily withdraw from their program prior to the course start date are entitled to a refund of 50% of the total program fees.
-If the student has been denied a visa and the North West College is provided with a copy of the visa rejection letter, a full refund of fees will be issued less a \$500.00 administration fee.
+In the event that a Student Visa is denied, a full refund of tuition fees paid will be issued less an administration fee of \$500.